toSambk/toSambk/README.md

 Java Backend Engineer building distributed systems for retail and fintech.

-I work with Java 17, Kotlin, Spring Boot, microservices, messaging, and high-load data processing.
+I work with Java, Kotlin, Spring Boot, microservices, messaging, and high-load data processing.
 Most of my experience is around backend platforms where reliability, throughput, and operational clarity matter.

 ## What I do